husarion/rosbot-docker/demo/README.md

 3. Create `demo/.env` based on `demo/.env.template` file and modify it if needed (see comments)

     ```bash
-    # for LAN examples you need to have unique ROS_DOMAIN_ID to avoid reading messages from other robots in the network
+    # For LAN examples you need to have unique ROS_DOMAIN_ID to avoid reading messages from other robots in the network
     ROS_DOMAIN_ID=228

-    # for simulation example you need to use simulation time, otherwise set USE_SIM_TIME as False
+    # For simulation example you need to use simulation time
-    # USE_SIM_TIME=True
     USE_SIM_TIME=False

     # SBC <> STM32 serial connection.
-Set:
+    # Set:
     # /dev/ttyS1    for ROSbot 2
     # /dev/ttyS4    for ROSbot 2 PRO
     # /dev/ttyAMA0  for ROSbbot 2R
-    SERIAL_PORT=/dev/ttyAMA0
+    SERIAL_PORT=/dev/ttyS4

+    # Serial baudrate for rplidar driver
+    # Set:
+    # 115200        for A2
+    # 256000        for A3
+    RPLIDAR_BAUDRATE=256000

+    ...
     ```

     If you have other ROS 2 devices running in your LAN network make sure to provide a unique `ROS_DOMAIN_ID` (the default value is `ROS_DOMAIN_ID=0`) and select the right `SERIAL_PORT` depending on your ROSbot version (ROSbot 2 / ROSbot 2 PRO / ROSbot 2R).
 Note that if you run the demo example in a **simulation** then `SERIAL_PORT` is ignored, but it is necessary to define the `USE_SIM_TIME` variable to `True`.